Public hearings of the United States House Select Committee on the January 6 Attack: Tenth hearing – December 19, 2022

+Participants

 Synopsis of tenth hearing

 Full-length video of the tenth and final public hearing of the Select Committee.
 (Source: January 6th Committee's channel on YouTube).

-The tenth and final televised public hearing was held on December 19, 2022, at 1 PM Eastern time.
+The tenth and final televised public hearing was held on December 19, 2022, at 1 pm Eastern time.
 A compilation of video clips, including footage of the riot and witness depositions, was shown.

 Each committee member then made a live "opening statement":